School Council 2019-2020

 Our School Council provides a meaningful way for pupils to voice their opinions and have their views taken into account in decisions which impact upon them.
 It is an important and useful way for our pupils to be provided with leadership and development opportunities by organizing and carrying out activities and service projects for the whole St Michael's Community.

-These children have been voted in by their classmates because they are
+The school council members have been voted by their classmates because they are:

-• good listener – everyone in the class has to feel comfortable talking to them.
+• A good listener – everyone in the class has to be comfortable talking to them

-• fair - everyone has the right to express a point of view.
+• Fair and respectful – everyone has the right to express their point of view

-• good communicator – they need to be able to work with staff and students from across the school.
+• A good communicator – they need to be able to work with staff and students from across the school

 So as a school council member what do I actually do?